giovaniv/tweeter/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

+PS: If you need or want to change the css style of the page, need to do this in the SASS folder and run `npm run scss && npm run local` command before go to <http://localhost:8080/> in your browser.

 ## Dependencies

 - Express